 The course presents a unique opportunity to combine actual cadaveric dissection with 3D digital reconstruction, interaction and visualisation using state of the art virtual reality facilities.
 It allows students to examine human anatomy, and to reconstruct it in a real-time 3D environment for use in education, simulation, and training.
 This Masters programme provides an ideal opportunity for enhancement of research into human anatomy, diagnostics, simulation, and visualisation, and is accredited by the Institute of Medical Illustrators.

 The MSc Medical Visualisation & Human Anatomy programme is delivered over one year (45 weeks) in 3 Stages.
 Students undertaking the programme will split their time equally between the University of Glasgow and the Glasgow School of Art.
-The programme is delivered as two core areas - digital technologies applied to medical visualisation (delivered by the Digital Design Studio in Stage 1) and human anatomy (delivered by the Laboratory of Human Anatomy in Stage 2).
+The programme is delivered as two core areas - digital technologies applied to medical visualisation (delivered by the School of Simulation and Visualisation in Stage 1) and human anatomy (delivered by the Laboratory of Human Anatomy in Stage 2).
 In Stage 3, students work towards a large-scale self-directed final project, supported by supervisors from both DDS and GU.

 - 3D modelling and animation

 - Structure and function of the human body

 Part time study is also available.
 Please see the Part Time Study Guide for more information.